Kymsar/react-nodejs-gcp/README.md

-# react-nodejs-ecs
+# react-nodejs-gpc
-Example Project for deploying React app with NodeJS API on AWS ECS
+Example Project for deploying React app with NodeJS API on GPC